nilejohnson/sfmc-weather-personalization/README.md

 - `data-extensions.md` - setup guide for the 3 DEs you need
 - `email-template.html` - the full email template with AMPscript
 - `subject-line.txt` - dynamic subject line setup (paste into the email subject field)
+- `cloudpage-deubg.html` - a debug file to run in cloudpage

 ## How it all fits together